 Create A Combo If you are thinking of your new business as operating in a more traditional brick and mortar route, a great trend is to combine services with retail products.
 It’s a smart way to lower your risk by selling a wider variety of products and services that appeal to a wider variety of clientele.
 The coffee house / bookshop is one favorite in this category, but there are many other possibilities like a bar or restaurant with gallery/gift shop.
 Creating your new small business doesn’t have to stay a dream and it’s not as daunting as you think.
 There are many options for market entry.
 It’s all about delivering great products in a unique way or unique environment, being genuine and cashing in on your own creativity and individuality.

-eHopper Free POS No matter what kind and type of small business you opt for, if you’re making and stocking and selling anything, then having a dedicated point-of-sale system is a must in the modern 2016 marketplace.
+eHopper Free POS No matter what kind and type of small business you opt for, if you’re making and stocking and selling anything, then having a dedicated point of sale system is a must in the modern 2016 marketplace.
 You’ll need to track your ingredients and inventory, order from suppliers/vendors, generate purchase orders and receipts, take payments of any kind—from cash to credit, split bar/table checks if you’re running a restaurant/cafe, track sales and inventory, track your customers and their preferences, communicate with customers, and sell and stay connected to your business on mobile or web.
 It’s the best tool you can have to keep your business organized, your operations streamlined, your service and sales smooth and consistent, and your business competitive and profitable.
 It’s one of the most important and the best investment you can make towards ensuring your business success.
-And the best part, with the eHopper POS, that investment is FREE.
+And the best part, with the eHopper point of sale system for small business, that investment is FREE.
 The eHopper Free POS is ideal for any type of small retail business.
 Learn more: https://ehopper.com/ or call 212-742-2301